-Hong Kong police check for air tickets to stop new airport protests
+Hong Kong police stave off airport protest after night of violence

-HONG KONG (Reuters) - Hong Kong police checked people traveling to the city’s international airport for passports and air tickets on Saturday, preventing protesters gathering for another “stress test” of road and rail links in the Chinese-ruled city.
+HONG KONG (Reuters) - Hong Kong police checked people traveling to the airport for passports and air tickets on Saturday, preventing protesters gathering for another “stress test” of road and rail links in the Chinese-ruled city.

-The increased scrutiny was aimed at avoiding the chaos of last weekend, when protesters blocked the airport approach roads, threw debris onto train tracks and trashed the MTR subway station in the nearby town of Tung Chung in clashes with police.
+The increased scrutiny was aimed at avoiding the chaos of last weekend, when protesters blocked airport approach roads, threw debris onto train tracks and trashed the MTR subway station in the nearby new town of Tung Chung.

 Protesters also occupied the arrivals hall last month, halting and delaying flights, amid a series of clashes with police.

-Three months of sometimes violent protests have at times paralyzed parts of the city, a major Asian financial hub, amid running street battles between protesters and police who have responded with tear gas, pepper spray and water cannon.
+Three months of protests have at times paralyzed parts of the city, a major Asian financial hub, amid running street battles between protesters and police who have responded with tear gas, pepper spray and water cannon.
 Violent arrests of protesters have drawn international attention.

 Police on Saturday searched bags of people on buses and trains headed to the airport where police and press outnumbered passengers.
 They told about 100 youngsters congregating around the airport bus terminal to leave.